 - Chronic tonsillitis or persistent infection of the tonsils

 - Peritonsillar abscess, a collection of pus behind the tonsils that can lead to life-threatening complications if left untreated

 - Enlargement of (hypertrophic) tonsils and adenoids, which can obstruct breathing and lead to sleep irregularities, among other problems

 Bacterial infections of the tonsils and adenoids can be treated with various antibiotics.
 Patients can also help relieve symptoms by getting rest and drinking plenty of liquids.
 Surgical removal is considered when conditions are resistant to medical therapy or frequently recur.
 Surgery may be recommended for patients experiencing six to seven episodes per year, four to five episodes a year for a two-year period, or three episodes per year for a three-year period.

 Surgical removal of these structures is performed through a tonsillectomy or adenoidectomy.
 These procedures are performed on an outpatient basis under general anesthesia, and may be performed separately or together as an adenotonsillectomy.
 Your doctor will decide which treatment is best for you after a thorough evaluation of your individual condition.

-In some cases, these procedures may be performed using electrocautery, laser energy or radiofrequency ablation, although traditional removal with a scalpel is most common.
 In addition to reducing the frequency of recurring infections, tonsillectomy and adenoidectomy can also make eating and speaking easier, reduce snoring and treat obstructive sleep apnea in patients suffering from these complications.